Specialized Pediatric Orthopedic Care in Kentucky

 • Gait abnormalities: Evaluation and management of walking and movement differences, with therapies tailored to optimize independence

-• Active participation in national research networks and clinical trials
+• Participation in national research networks and clinical trials

-• Access to innovative therapies through investigational protocols
+• Access to emerging therapies through investigational protocols

 Related Stories